-This factsheet aims to reflect the attitudes and beliefs of religious groups in the United Kingdom (UK) to contraception and abortion.
+This factsheet summarises the attitudes and beliefs of religious groups in the UK to contraception and abortion.

 - Religion and culture

 - Catholic church

 - Church of England

 There is a wide range of religious groups in the UK.
 The six most commonly followed faiths are represented in this factsheet.